c-BIG/NPM-sample-qc/README.rst

 Metric definitions
 ==================
-*This section is outdated.
-New metrics definitions are being worked on and will be updated in coming releases.*

 The full list of metrics reported by this workflow and details on how they've been calculated can be found here_.